 After some searching we did find a small herd of zebras and antelopes grazing together.
 Being here made me really appreciate the large numbers of animals we saw while at Chobe National Park.

-We did go shopping before leaving Swaziland, which we all really enjoyed.
-The African art here is amazing, cheap, and the bargaining was fun.
-We were buying carved soapstone statues for $5 a piece that would cost five times as much in the US.
+We did go shopping before leaving Eswatini, which we all really enjoyed.
+The African art here is amazing and the bargaining was fun.

-I am glad we made this brief visit to Swaziland.
-It was another eye opening experience for our family, with a little fun and a little shopping thrown in.
+I am glad we made this brief visit to Eswatini.
+It was another eye opening experience for our family, with a little shopping thrown in.
 It is a beautiful country with friendly people and worth a quick visit on a trip to South Africa.